jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Combat Master
 While this character is in combat, enemy players can't play plot twists.

+# Comet Fall
+ When this character appears, put a -1/-1 counter on each enemy character.

 # Counters
 There are various effects that result in adding a counter to your character.
-A counter is basically a marker that represents some sort of modification to your card.
+A counter is a marker that represents some sort of modification to your card.
 The most common type of counters are +1/+1 and -1/-1 counters, but there are a few other types.
 For more information, see the specific types below:
 * +1/+1 and -1/-1 Counters
 * Vitality Counters
 * XP Counters
 * Wound Counters

-# Comet Fall
- When this character appears, put a -1/-1 counter on each enemy character.

 # Creature